Data Reviews

 defendants: List[Defendant]

-PROMPT = """
+PROMPT = f"""

 Extract the defendants in the attached article.
-Only include names mentioned
+ONLY include names mentioned

 in the article text.